MoralisWeb3/unity-web3-game-kit/README.md

 Bugs are logged using the github issue system.
 To report a bug, simply open a new issue.

 # 🚀 Quick Start

+## :warning: Please read this before updating your project
+The 1.2.0 release represents a major reworking of the project and includes namespace and structural changes in addition to functionality changes.
+Please be cautious when migrating from previous versions to 1.2.0.
+See the [CHANGELOG](CHANGELOG.md) for more information.

 💿 Install all dependencies:
 - [Unity Hub](https://unity3d.com/get-unity/download)
 - [Visual Studio](https://visualstudio.microsoft.com/) or other Unity supported development platforms.